Enable SAML Authentication on a Site

 This option requires users to sign in using Tableau credentials with multi-factor authentication even if SAML is enabled on the site.
 Signing in with Tableau with MFA requires users to set a verification method to confirm the identity each time the user signs in to Tableau Cloud.
 For more information, see Multi-Factor Authentication and Tableau Cloud.

-With this option, the way SAML users can sign in to embedded views is determined by the setting you select in step 6 above.
+When a specific configuration option is selected, the way users can sign in to embedded views is determined by the setting you configured in step 6 above for the named configuration.

 Use Tableau authentication